paracamplus/Yasmini/README.md

 are counted but not matchers so `expect(...).toBe(true).toBeTruthy()` only counts for one expectation.

-If an expectation fails and `stopOnFailure` is true then a `YasminiException` (a kind of `Error`) is thrown with an `expectation` property set with the failed expectation.
+If an expectation fails and `stopOnFailure` is true then a `Failure` (a kind of `Error`) is thrown with an `expectation` property set with the failed expectation, a `matcher` property with the failed matcher and an `args` property with the arguments of the failed matcher.

 # Adjunctions